 The Sparling family has donated $1 million to the Canadian Centre for Rural Creativity in honour of Grant and Mildred Sparling, who moved to Blyth independently, and met in the community they would call home.
 Grant was a successful entrepreneur at heart and created several businesses in his lifetime, but he never forgot the support of Blyth and area when opened his first hardware store on Queen Street in 1951.
 Grant and Mildred were actively involved in the village, were proud to call Blyth home, and spent their lives repaying the kindness to the community in mostly inconspicuous ways, some of which were only known after their passing.

 Our Greener Pastures Community Fund is just one of the exciting ways we are sharing this journey with you.
 In December 2016, Cowbell launched a long-term relationship supporting Ontario’s four children’s hospitals.
 Cowbell donates five cents from every can and pint sold, from the very first beer ever sold in May 2016, to be invested in specific projects at each of the children’s hospitals every year.
 Cowbell also supports the foundations through event participation and by raising awareness of the important and life-changing work of the remarkable people in these world-class hospitals.
 Proceeds from the Greener Pastures Community Fund will support life-enhancing programs to improve children’s health and well-being during their time in hospital.
 Funds raised will also support the Grant and Mildred Sparling Centre at The Canadian Centre for Rural Creativity.

-To learn more about the Greener Pastures Community Fund, watch the video below, read our blog, and follow us on social media.
+To learn more about the Greener Pastures Community Fund, read our blog, and follow us on social media.

 Children's Hospital of Eastern Ontario